Azerbaijan Grand Prix

-The event is due to take place at the Baku City Circuit until at least 2024.
+The event is due to take place at the Baku City Circuit until at least 2030.

 History

 The first Formula One Grand Prix to be held in Azerbaijan was the 2016 European Grand Prix, which took place at the Baku City Circuit.
 A year later, in 2017, the same venue hosted the first Azerbaijan Grand Prix.
 The race was held on 25 June and was one of five races to be held on a street circuit during the 2017 Formula One season, along with the Singapore, Monaco, Australian and Canadian Grands Prix.
-The first Azerbaijan Grand Prix winner was Daniel Ricciardo of Red Bull.
+The winner of the first Azerbaijan Grand Prix was Daniel Ricciardo of Red Bull, who scored his first win of the season.

 The 2018 Azerbaijan Grand Prix took place on 29 April as the 4th round of the season and was won by Lewis Hamilton.

-The 2019 Azerbaijan Grand Prix was held on 28 April as the 4th round of the season.
+The 2019 Azerbaijan Grand Prix was held on 28 April as the 4th round of the season and was won by Valtteri Bottas.
 In March 2020, the 2020 race was postponed due to the COVID-19 pandemic, before being cancelled later in the year.
-The 2021 Azerbaijan Grand Prix featured as the 6th round of the season.
+The 2021 Azerbaijan Grand Prix featured as the 6th round of the season, and the race was won by Sergio Pérez after Max Verstappen, who led a majority of the race, was struck by tyre failure.
+The 2022 Azerbaijan Grand Prix was won by Verstappen.

-No Formula One driver has ever won in Baku twice so far, although the race was won twice by Mercedes (2018 and 2019) and three times by Red Bull Racing (2017, 2021 and 2022).